 June 21, 2012 - by labeladmin

-Part of the Kitsuné family, sound designer of Vivienne Westwood & other fashion labels, dj/producer & A&R-music consultant Jerry Bouthier has recently kicked off his digital imprint Continental records with a compelling roster.
+JBAG aka Jerry Bouthier and Andrea Gorgerino: part of the Kitsuné family, sound designer of Vivienne Westwood & other fashion labels, dj/producer & A&R-music consultant, Jerry Bouthier has kicked off his digital imprint Continental records with a compelling roster.
 A classically trained musician turned skilled producer Andrea Gorgerino reigns supreme in the studio where he practices musical alchemy, turning synthetic chaos into organized magic.

-The pitch?
-After bonding over a love of all things melodic and funky - you could call it balearic - the pair started to produce dance music.
-Tired of the noise out there, they started to draw from their multiple influences, indie, italo, electro, disco, house, funk… all tied up by a little pop twist, and swore they would do all to bring uplifting vibes and (decent) songs back to the dancefloor.
+After bonding over a love of all things melodic and funky - you could call it balearic - the pair started to draw from their multiple influences, indie, italo, electro, disco, house, funk… all tied up by a little pop twist, and swore they would do all to bring good vibes and songs on the dancefloor.

 May 22, 2012 - by labeladmin

-With a musical history stretching back to the eighties, Adamski (also known as Adam Tinley) remains one of pop’s great British eccentrics, forever fusing house, electro and new wave with catchy choruses and all around dementia.
+With a musical history stretching back to the eighties, the man also known as Adam Tinley remains one of pop’s great British eccentrics, forever fusing house, electro, new wave… with catchy choruses and all around dementia.
 Inspired by punk ethos, he swore he’d never compromise and went off on an idiosyncratic journey galvanized by Ibiza’s original party spirit and fuelled by his acid-house anthems ‘NRG’ and ‘Killer’.

 Since then his performances across the world have been complemented by a stream of releases as Adam Sky on tastemakers imprints Kitsuné, Crosstown Rebels and Exploited.
 Now reprising his original Adamski identity, he returns to discotheques with a vengeance and a bagful of hot dance tunes and enough pop appeal for Continental to welcome this unique character into its growing stable.